 - In "Duty Calls", a squad of Sororitas gets so caught up in burning Tyranids that they leave their position, leaving a gap in the line they're supposed to be defending and leaving the temple/refugee camp wide open.
 Cain gets them back in by pointing out that their noble sacrifices mean certain death for the civilians depending on them for protection.

 - Tywin Lannister loves the terror inspired by his brute Gregor Clegane.
-Mostly Tywin sends Gregor out to add onto that reputation by doing all the thug work for the Lannisters, meaning a whole lot of Rape, Pillage, and Burn.
-Gregor is so enthusiastic in these tasks that it sometimes backfires.
-Multiple characters note that Gregor is too bloodthirsty and sadistic to take highborn captives, often killing them just because when he could get rich ransoms for them or use them strategically as hostages.
+Mostly, Tywin sends Gregor out to add onto that reputation by doing all the thug work for the Lannisters, meaning a whole lot of Rape, Pillage, and Burn.
+Gregor is so enthusiastic in these tasks that it sometimes backfires: multiple characters note that Gregor is too bloodthirsty and sadistic to take highborn captives, often killing them just because when he could get rich ransoms for them or use them strategically as hostages.
 And Gregor's needless rape and murder of Princess Elia years before the start of the story drove one of Elia's brothers to carefully plot to overthrow and destroy the Lannisters and everything they care about, while the other brother would eventually give Gregor a poisoned spear in the gut that caused him to die slowly and in horrific agony.

-- In the book, Robb Stark's uncle Edmure disobeys orders to stay put, (orders which are admittedly vague) and decides to move his army to block Tywin Lannister's army from crossing a river, repelling the large force with minimal losses in a series of minor skirmishes.
+- In the book, Robb Stark's uncle Edmure disobeys orders to stay put (orders which are admittedly vague) and decides to move his army to block Tywin Lannister's army from crossing a river, repelling the large force with minimal losses in a series of minor skirmishes.
 Edmure believes he's doing the right thing by his nephew and that it was the only reasonable course based on what he knew, but this prevents Tywin from crossing the river and being caught in an ambush where Robb might have been able to crush the entire army.
-In the TV adaption he acts on his own initiative and wins a Pyrrhic Victory against Gregor Clegane instead, but Clegane and most of his force escape and it ruins a trap Robb had planned for Clegane.
+In the TV adaptation he acts on his own initiative and wins a Pyrrhic Victory against Gregor Clegane instead, but Clegane and most of his force escape and it ruins a trap Robb had planned for Clegane.

 - In The Wheel of Time, personal tragedy spurs Aram to abandon his Actual Pacifist people, take up a sword, and join Perrin's forces.
 Things go downhill from there: he has to be ordered not to kill prisoners of war, gets jealous of anyone spending time with Perrin, meets the Obliviously Evil zealot Prophet Masema, and assists the Prophet's forces with Cold-Blooded Torture.
 Ultimately, he switches sides to the Prophet, who is his equal for insane zeal, and dies trying to murder Perrin.

-- Kaamelott: Grudu (Arthur's viking bodyguard) has a surefire method of ensuring no assassins can reach the king: murder anyone who passes near the king's bedroom (be it a servant who's just coming to light the candles or a knight of the Round Table) or gets near the king (such as, say, the king's current bedmate).
-Arthur tries to pull a Logic Bomb on him by holding a dagger to his own throat, but quickly stops as he sees Grudu about to go berserk.
+- Kaamelott: Grüdü (Arthur's Viking bodyguard) has a surefire method of ensuring no assassins can reach the king: murder anyone who passes near the king's bedroom (be it a servant who's just coming to light the candles or a knight of the Round Table) or gets near the king (such as, say, the king's current bedmate).
+Arthur tries to pull a Logic Bomb on him by holding a dagger to his own throat, but quickly stops as he sees Grüdü about to go berserk.